 Tell me that's not the simplest recipe ever?
 Throw it in your favorite meal prep container and you are ready to go!

 Where do I buy Chili-Lime Seasoning?

-You can find Chili-Lime Seasoning at Trader Joe's or you can grab this awesome bundle including Everything but the Bagel seasoning on Amazon!
+You can find Tajin at almost any store.
+However, this Chili-Lime Seasoning at Trader Joe's is also really popular or you can grab this awesome bundle including Everything but the Bagel seasoning on Amazon!

 What other WW Friendly Avocado Recipes are there?

 Because I am such an avocado fan, I love to hunt for other ww friendly recipes.
 In my online travels through various recipe blogs, I've found that there are often recipes that can be healthy and low in points with a few adjustments.
 Here are a few of my favorites that I have discovered.